QuantamAIDevelopment/pyx_frontend/README.md

 ## 🤖 Meet PyX - Your AI Assistant

-PyX is the heart of QAID - an intelligent assistant that understands context, speaks multiple languages, and learns from your interactions.
+PyX is the heart of PYX - an intelligent assistant that understands context, speaks multiple languages, and learns from your interactions.
 It's designed to work seamlessly whether you're a beginner exploring AI or an expert building complex workflows.

 ### ⚡ PyX Capabilities